Important: This plugin is a premium extension for the WooCommerce plugin. You must have the WooCommerce plugin already installed.

 - Improvement: Minimum 15 characters validation on enquiry form removed.

-- Bug Fix: Problem with adding custom fields on multiple enquiry form.
+- Bug Fix: Problem with adding custom fields to multiple enquiry forms.

 - Bug Fix: Problem with adding custom fields on single enquiry form.